 The Bhutan Gate is close to the immigration office.
 You can even buy stuff here owing to a large variety of shops.

-The territory of Paro extends from the confluence of the Paro Chhu and the Wang Chhu rivers at Chuzom right up till Mount Jomolhari which lies at the Tibetan border to its North.
+The territory of Paro extends from the confluence of the Paro Chhu and the Wang Chhu rivers at Chuzom, right up to Mount Jomolhari, which lies at the Tibetan border to its North.

-The places to see in around Paro are –
+The places to see in and around Paro are –

-Rinchen Pung Dzong or popularly known as Rinpung Dzong is a fortress.
-In fact the name itself means, “Fortress on a heap of jewels’ in the native language.
-Historically used to defend Paro Valley from foreign invasions.
+Rinchen Pung Dzong popularly known as Rinpung Dzong, is a fortress.
+In fact, the name itself means “Fortress on a heap of jewels’ in the native language.
+It was historically used to defend Paro Valley from foreign invasions.

-Chele La Pass separates Haa from Paro valley.
-The pass lies at an elevation of 3810 metres and is one of the highest motor able pass in Bhutan.
-The drive till here is beautiful from Paro.
-One can see the dense green temperate forests all around.
+Chele La Pass separates Haa from Paro Valley.
+The pass lies at an elevation of 3,810 metres and is one of the highest motorable passes in Bhutan.
+The drive till here from Paro is beautiful.
+One can see dense green temperate forests all around.

 National Museum of Bhutan

-The building turned into the National Museum of Bhutan is in the form of a conch shell.
-The display here is impressive and is reflective of the rich cultural past o Bhutan.
+This building turned into the National Museum of Bhutan, is in the form of a conch shell.
+The display here is impressive and is reflective of the rich cultural past of Bhutan.
 There also happens to be a Natural and Heritage Gallery here.

-Thimphu is not only the charming capital city of Bhutan but also its largest city.
-It is a rich combination of a traditional and a contemporary culture.
+Thimphu is not only the charming capital city of Bhutan, but also its largest city.
+It is a rich combination of traditional and contemporary culture.